Ethorbit/Libvirt_CPU_Isolation_Multiple_VMs/README.md

 # Libvirt CPU Isolation with Multiple VMs
-Scenario: You need to isolate the cores for several virtual machines that have different core configurations, but you don't want to screw up the isolation for the other VMs that may be running.
+Scenario: You need to isolate the cores for several virtual machines that have different core configurations, but you don't want to screw up the isolation for the other VMs that may be running when you turn one on/off.

 This is a tutorial showing how to do this.